JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/basic_usage.md

 ## Visualizing

 ---
-!!! warning "Uses PyPlot!"

-    Plotting in `DynamicalBilliards` is done through `PyPlot` package, due to its maturity, huge library and detailed documentation.

 The functions `plot_obstacle(obst::Obstacle; kwargs...)`, `plot_billiard(bt::Vector{Obstacle})` and `plot_particle(p::AbstractParticle; kwargs...)` are provided in order to plot the respective elements **on the current PyPlot figure**.
 The `kwargs...` are keywords passed directly into `PyPlot`'s constructors (like e.g. `linewidth = 2.0`).

-[The tutorial on visualizing](/tutorials/visualizing)) has step-by-step description on how to handle all plotting offered by `DynamicalBilliards`.
+[The tutorial on visualizing](/tutorials/visualizing) has step-by-step descriptions on how to handle all plotting offered by `DynamicalBilliards.jl`.

 ### Introduction animation